typedb/typedb/docs/pages/academy/4-data-loading/1-loading-files.md

 KB: academy
 ---

-Following the lessons of the Academy you should be by now at a point where you have a solid grasp on the basics of GRAQL, the GRAKN object model, you should be able to understand what a GRAKN schema is and how to build one.
+Following the lessons of the Academy you should be by now at a point where you have a solid grasp on the basics of GRAQL, the Grakn object model, you should be able to understand what a Grakn schema is and how to build one.

 The problem at this point is: how can you load the schema you have created?
 And how to add data to you knowledge base when you have loaded the schema?